llou/django-plottings/README.md

 ## Cache

 As these tasks are computationally expensive is a good practice to cache them once they are generated.
-This library is designet to integrate with the Django's cache framework.
+This library is designed to integrate with the Django's cache framework.